 Located in Salt Lake City, the University of Utah serves as the flagship university for the Beehive State.
 Established as the University of Deseret in 1850, The U adopted its current moniker in 1892.
 The U offers nearly 200 academic programs to over 31,000 learners each year.

 The online bachelor of science in parks, recreation, and tourism at The U emphasizes sustainable tourism and hospitality management through 120 credits of coursework.
-The degree prepares students to work within the tourism and hospitality industry while paying particular attention to cultural, environmental, and ethical implications of the field.
+The degree prepares students to work within the tourism and hospitality industry while paying attention to cultural, environmental, and ethical implications of the field.
 As part of the program, students can also earn a hospitality operations certificate from the American Hotel and Lodging Association.

 The online bachelor’s degree in hospitality management includes 66 credits of major coursework.
 Learners complete 42 credits of classes in parks, recreation, and tourism.
 Courses include recreation programming and leadership; computer applications in parks; and recreation, tourism, and wilderness recreation.
 Additional coursework in professional preparation, management, and finance accompany an internship requirement.